show_page.php1 : dm10.jpg

 MORPHOLOGIC DIAGNOSES:

-1. Liver: Necrosis, massive, multifocal, acute, marked, with stromal collapse, breed not specified, pig, porcine.
+1. Liver: Necrosis, massive, acute, multifocal, random, marked, with stromal collapse and hemorrhage, breed not specified, porcine.

 2. Liver: Hepatitis, periportal to bridging, lymphoplasmacytic, histiocytic, and neutrophilic, subacute, moderate, with periportal fibrosis.